Getting Started

 --policy-document file://iam_policy.json

-The command line above is described in the table below:
+The command parameters are described in the table below:

 eksctl create iamserviceaccount \